broels/emacsthemes-downloader/README.md

 A script to crawl through all of the recipes hosted over at [Emacs Themes](https://emacsthemes.com/) and download each, copying them into the specified theme directory.

+## requirements

+Before you can use this script, you need to install [JSON](https://metacpan.org/pod/JSON):
+'''
+cpan JSON
+'''

 ## usage

 Usage: `perl emacsthemes-downloader.pl`